department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

   - All releases are behind a feature flag, so if a bug is discovered, we can turn off the feature flag.
   - For mobile releases we do not create a release plan since we do not have a Phase I or Phase II, we simply Go Live.
 - Are there any new application endpoints, front- or back-end?
 If so, please give examples of how any of the endpoints could be abused by unauthorized parties, as well as a plan to mitigate such threats.
   - We are adding a new `medical_copays` endpoint in vets-api.
-In order to make a request to this endpoint the veteran needs to be authenticated by being logged in to the mobile app.
+To prevent unauthorized access, only veterans logged in to the mobile app can call it.
+  - We’ll also introduce the `medical_copays/get_pdf_statement_by_id` endpoint for downloading copay statements, guarded by the same authentication checks.
 - Is there any new logging data being captured?
 If so, what data is being captured, how, and where is it stored?
-  - We will log pageview events, interaction evens with payment links for pay.gov and pay.va.gov as well as overall app volume.
+  - We will log pageview events, interaction events with payment links for pay.gov and pay.va.gov as well as overall app volume.
 This data will be stored in Google analytics.
 - Is Personal Health Information/PHI, Personal Identifiable Information/PII, or any other Personal Information/PI being captured?
 If so, please answer the following questions:
   - No PII/PHI being captured
 - Are there any new, modified, or existing Cookies being used?